nref/blog/content/accelerated-incompetence.md

 tags = ['code']
 +++

 *In software engineering, over-reliance on LLMs accelerates incompetence.
-LLMs can't replace humans.*
+LLMs can't replace human critical thinking.*

 *The text in this essay was written without any use of AI.*